LawanGoud/Python-/README.md

 Write a program that takes a word W as input and prints "Hello" followed by the given word W.

 <b>Note</b> There should be a space after Hello

+## Print the Input - 4

+For this problem, you need to write code to read a single line of input and print the line after the message "Given Input".